Lecrapouille/TimedPetriNetEditor/README.md

 git clone https://github.com/Lecrapouille/TimedPetriNetEditor --depth=1 --recursive
 ```

-The recursive optional is important.
+The recursive argument is important: it allows to clone my Makefile helper.

 To compile the project:
 ```sh
 cd TimedPetriNetEditor/
 make -j8